DBZoo - Talent without discipline is like an Octopus on rollerskates.

 In this model we want to decouple the producers from the consumers and use a scripting intermediary, the plug-board, to perform an action.
 With N producers and N consumers we have N*N ways of plugging these together making a very flexible and expandable system.
 Consumers can also be thought of as SERVICE providers as they accept an xAP message and perform something useful.

-Example of how the script engine is used to interpret tweet command to turn on a relay.
+Example of how the script engine is used to interpret a tweet command to turn on a relay.

 • User tweets